 Income is the sum of the monthly revenue of all family members.
-At the same time, income is reduced by personal income tax, tax deductible expenses, health and social insurance contributions as well as maintenance allowance paid out to other persons.
+The income is reduced by personal income tax, tax-deductible expenses, health and social insurance contributions as well as maintenance allowance paid out to other persons.

 Income does not include: